georglind/georglind.github.com/source/_posts/2015-09-22-nonstandard-analysis.markdown

 On the other hand: Consider the infinite subset containing all the even numbers, $\mathbb{N}_e$, and the subset containing all the odd numbers, $\mathbb{N}_o$.
 The intersection of those two subsets $\mathbb{N}_e \cap \mathbb{N}_o = \emptyset$, meaning that they cannot both belong to our ultrafilter (per statement 2).
 Because the two sets are the complements of each other, exactly *one* of them must belong to $U$ (per statement 4), but we are free to choose which one!

-So the ultrafilter is not unique, but it can be shown that two ultrafilters on the same set are equivalent, and one can be constructed from the other simply by exchanging some elements with their complements.
+So an ultrafilter is not unique, but it can be shown that two ultrafilters on the same set are equivalent, and one can be constructed from the other simply by exchanging some elements with their complements.

 ## The hyperreals

 After this small intermission, we are ready to construct the hyperreals.
-This particular construction is based on sequences.
-A sequence is a function on the positive integers, and it is generally written as,
+This particular construction uses sequences.
+A sequence is a function on the positive integers, and we write them in the following way,

 $$ \underline{a} = (a_1, a_2, a_3, \ldots) = \big( a_j \big)_{j=1}^\infty = ( a_j ) $$

-Here the hyperreals are constructed from infinite sequences on the reals, $\underline{a} \in \mathbb{R}^{\mathbb{N}}$.
+The hyperreals are constructed from infinite sequences on the reals, $\underline{a} \in \mathbb{R}^{\mathbb{N}}$.
 The real numbers themselves can easily be represented as infinite sequences with constant elements,

 $$ \underline{x} = (x) = (x, x, x, \ldots). $$

-So the number,
+So the number 2 is written,

 $$ (2) = (2, 2, 2, \ldots) $$

-However we may dream up many other sequences, like these:
+But we may dream up many other "non-real" sequences, like these:

 $$ (0, 1, 0, 1, 0, \ldots) \text{ or } (1, 2, 3, 4, 5, 6, \ldots).$$

-Like the real numbers we we want the hyperreal numbers to be ordered, so any two numbers are either smaller or larger than each other.
-The main problem with sequences is that they cannot be compared to each other in a consistent way!
-In order to extract something usable, we must "thin out" the forest of possible sequences.
+We want the hyperreal numbers to be ordered, so any two hyperreal numbers can be compared and found to be either larger or smaller than each other.
+The main problem with our sequences is that they cannot be compared to each other in a consistent way.
+Is $$ (1, 2, 3, 4, 5, \ldots) $$ greater or smaller than $$(2, 2, 2, 2, \ldots)$$?
+And what about $$ (0, 1, -1, 2, -2, 3, -3, \ldots)$$ compared to $$(1, 1, 2, 1, 1, 2, \ldots)$$?
+If I change a single element of a sequence, is this new sequence then greater, smaller or equivalent to the original sequence?

+In order to extract something usable, we must "thin out" in the forest of possible sequences.

-The idea, which help us overcome this obstacle, is to let two sequences represent the same hyperreal number if "most" of their elements are identical.
+We do this by letting two sequences represent the same hyperreal number if "most" of their elements are identical.
 For a consistent definition of "most" we return to the ultrafilter construction.
-In general we will say that two sequences are equivalent, $\underline{r} \equiv \underline{s}$, if and only if the places, at which they share elements, form an infinite set that belongs to our ultrafilter, $U$:
+We say that two sequences are equivalent, $\underline{r} \equiv \underline{s}$, if and only if the places, at which they share elements, form an infinite set that belongs to our ultrafilter, $U$:

 $$\langle r = s \rangle = \{j \in \mathbb{N}: r_j = s_j\} \in U.$$

 Using the properties of the ultrafilter, it is easy to show that this construction is transitive and defines an equivalence relation.
-The resulting equivalence classes defines the *hyperreals*:
+The resulting equivalence classes define the *hyperreals*:

 $$ *\mathbb{R} = \{ [r] \, : \, r \in \mathbb{R}^\mathbb{N} \} $$

 Hyperreal numbers may be manipulated by first choosing sample sequences from the relevant equivalence classes, then performing element-wise operations on those sample sequences, and finally representing the resulting hyperreal as the equivalence class of the resulting sequence.
-If that was too convoluted, here come the simple definitions of addition and multiplication,
+If that was too convoluted, here comes the simple definitions of addition and multiplication,

 $$ r \oplus s =  [r] + [s] = [(r_j + s_j)]$$

 $$ r \odot s = [r] \cdot [s] = [(r_j \cdot s_j)] $$

 We are now ready to show that this careful construction allow us to order the hyperreals.
 Assume that one sequence, $r$, for "a large part" is smaller than another sequence, $s$.
 Again we take "for a large part" to mean that the sequence indices at which $r$ is smaller than $s$ belong to our ultrafilter, so $\langle r < s \rangle =  \\{ j : r_j < s_j \\} \in U$.
-It follows almost automatically that $r \not\equiv s$, because $\langle r = s \rangle \subset \mathbb{N} \setminus \langle r < s \rangle \not\in U$ (by use of ultrafilter property 1 and 4).
+It follows almost automatically that $r \not\equiv s$, because $\langle r = s \rangle \subset \mathbb{N} \setminus \langle r < s \rangle \not\in U$ (by use of ultrafilter properties 1 and 4).

 When applied a little more rigorously this shows that the hyperreals, $(\*\mathbb{R}, \oplus, \odot)$, indeed form an *ordered field*.

 ### The reals

-As we already anticipated, the real numbers are embedded in the hyperreals, and are now represented by classes equivalent to the constant sequences.
-Introduce a map from the reals to the hyperreals, $* : \mathbb{R} \rightarrow *\mathbb{R}$, such that
+As we already anticipated, the real numbers are embedded in the hyperreals represented by classes equivalent to the constant sequences.
+Let us introduce a map from the reals to the hyperreals, $* : \mathbb{R} \rightarrow *\mathbb{R}$, such that

 $$ *x = [\underline{x}] = [(x, x, x, \ldots)] $$

 We refer to these hyperreal numbers as *standard*.
 They directly equip the hyperreals with neutral elements for addition, $\*0$, and multiplication, $\*1$.

-You may also remember this alternating sequences that we looked at earlier:
+You may remember this alternating sequence, we looked at earlier:

 $$ (0, 1, 0, 1, 0, 1, \ldots ),$$